BerniHiros/BernieHirosIT1025/Lab5/readme.md

 NSA Advisory Board (NSAAB) - NSA receives advice from the nation's experts in a variety of technical fields through their participation in the National Security Agency Advisory Board (NSAAB), which has been in existence in one form or another since 1953.

 ### Cybersecurity and Encryption

+Data is an enterprise's lifeblood, and as that data moves to the cloud, applying the CIA security model around confidentiality, integrity, and availability on the core data asset—relational databases—becomes critical.
+In this session, learn about security features available in Amazon Relational Database Service (Amazon RDS) and Amazon Aurora to build the CIA security triad principles.
+Delve deep into how native database security capabilities are applied to adhere to stringent governance and compliance models.
+We also cover integration with services like AWS Config, AWS Key Management Service (AWS KMS), AWS CloudTrail, and Amazon CloudWatch to implement security guardrails that control and monitor database usage.

 #### Information Systems Security
 Cryptography
 Brute-Force